 - Have your computer set up in a communal area of the house.

-- Get your kids in the habit of questioning things online and ask
+- Get your kids into the habit of questioning things online and

-of Communications' Cybersafety help website for more ways to
+of the Children's eSafety Commissioner website for more ways to

 help your kids stay safe online.
 They have great information on how

 Think you have been scammed?
 Our report a scam webpage tells you which

 government agencies deal with different types of scams.

 For tips on what to do if you have lost money see our phishing

 Be aware of the risks of online scams and always